rameshvarun/netplayjs/README.md

 ## Basic Usage

-NetplayJS is powered by an implementation of Rollback netcode (like GGPO) in Javascript.
-The library is written in TypeScript, and it is highly recommended that you use it with TypeScript as well.
+NetplayJS consists of:
+- Implementations of Rollback netcode and Lockstep netcode in TypeScript.
+- A prototyping framework that lets you create a multiplayer game in a few lines of code
+- A collection of demos built in the prototyping framework

 ### Installation
 ```bash